-From the unconventional and awe-inspiring to the cute and cuddly, here's a look at some of the most interesting photos, videos, and stories that have our newsroom talking today.
+From the cute and cuddly to the unconventional and awe-inspiring, here's a look at the photos, videos and characters that have our newsroom talking today.

 8:45 p.m.
 ET

 Strange Love It was hard to find a person in the newsroom who wasn't captivated today by these pictures out of a national park in Uganda.
 What seems like a deadly showdown between a lioness and a young antelope turns into a moment of tender affection as the lioness extends her paw.
 Looks like the antelope won her over in the end.

 Welcome Home!
 On Saturday in front of 85,000 people, Army Sgt.
 1st Class Scott Faile had a homecoming he and his family would never forget.
 Before the University of South Carolina football game, Faile's wife and two of his three children took to the field, believing he was still in South Korea, to be honored as the "Military Family of the Game."
 They watched a video that he'd recorded while he was in South Korea and thought the ceremony was over, until he appeared on the sidelines.